'I will do whatever it takes to play again'

 McDonald made 128 appearances for Fulham after joining from Wolves in 2016 and left the club in June.

-The Scot, who was capped five times by his country, had been working with Fulham's under-23 and under-18 teams last season while waiting for his transplant.
+The Scot, who was capped five times by his country, had been working with Fulham's Under-23 and Under-18 teams last season while waiting for his transplant.

 However, having completed a three-month recovery period, McDonald is back training and hopeful of playing again.

 "Whoever gives me the chance now I'll obviously be grateful to them.
-I know that I'm going to do a bit of a trial etc, but it is what it is," he said, in an interview alongside his brother.
+I know that I'm going to do a bit of a trial, but it is what it is," he said, in an interview alongside his brother.

 "To have the chance to play football again is more than enough for me, so whatever needs to be done I'll do it to get back on the pitch."